 This project is not expected to start until Autumn 2013; more information on this development and potential disruptions will be available next year.

-Over recent years the area around the Robert and Lucy Thomas Memorial Fountain on Lower High Street has been developed to create a community space where events have been held, including Christmas and the Olympic Torch Relay.
-This will be developed further, extending the event space into the small car park on the left of Gilar Street.
+Over recent years, the area around the Robert and Lucy Thomas Memorial Fountain on Lower High Street has been developed to create a community space where events have been held, including Christmas and the Olympic Torch Relay.
+This has now been developed further, extending the event space into the small car park on the left of Gilar Street.
 The larger events area will enable the town to attract a wider range of markets.

 Multi Storey Car Park

-A new three level multi storey car park will be developed in the lower half of the existing Castle Street Car Park, behind Oldway House.
-Accommodating over 250 parking spaces, including 12 disabled bays, the car park will have CCTV, card payment options and an open stairwell; making it easier and safer to park in Merthyr Tydfil.
+A new three level multi storey car park has been developed in the lower half of the existing Castle Street Car Park, behind Oldway House.
+Accommodating over 250 parking spaces, including 12 disabled bays, the car park has CCTV and an open stairwell, making it easier and safer to park in Merthyr Tydfil.

 As part of the Heritage Quarter development, a new civic square outside the renovated Old Town Hall will be a key focal point for the cultural identity of Merthyr Tydfil.
 The square will be a vibrant environment that will host events across the year celebrating the heritage of the town.
 Traffic will still be able to move from Pontmorlais through to Church Street; however there will no longer be vehicular access to Castle Street.

-Work will begin in Summer 2013; more information on this development and potential disruptions will be available next year.
+Work has now commenced on the devleopment of Penderyn Square.
+More information on this development and potential disruptions will be available as work progresses.

 Improving the Town Centre Approaches